 Potential stem cell treatment is crucial to the lives of those suffering from alcohol use disorder because of the detrimental impacts it can have on the lives of patients suffering from it and their families, friends, and coworkers.
 Here are some facts surrounding the disease:

 - Nearly 27% of adults have alcohol use disorder or a history of binge drinking.
 The faster we can normalize the treatment of alcohol use disorder as a disease and identify the problematic behaviors associated with binge drinking, the more quickly we can secure further funding for testing and treatments.

 - Drunk driving comprises 31% of driving fatalities in the United States.

-- Over 10% of children in the U.S. live with an alcoholic parent, significantly affecting their mental health and development in most cases, and increasing the cost of healthcare overall.
+- Over 10% of children in the U.S. live with an alcoholic parent, significantly affecting their mental health and development in most cases and increasing healthcare costs overall.

-- Around 13% of adults binge drink monthly and one in four college students’ academics are negatively affected by the prevalent use of alcohol.
+- Around 13% of adults binge drink monthly, and one in four college students’ academics is negatively affected by alcohol’s prevalent use.